-First Step: The program submits an application and supporting materials to participate to the IFSC Coordinator.
+First Step: The program submits an application for renewal and supporting materials to participate to the IFSC Coordinator.
 Applications can be found online at https://lsiowa.org/ifsc or acquired by emailing IFSCProgram@LSIowa.org.
 Programs should plan to submit the application for renewal at least 15 months prior to the expiration of the current credential to allow for planning and a full 12 months of technical assistance.

-Second Step: Once the program is accepted into the process, it will be assigned a program specialist.
+Second Step: Once the program is accepted into the process, they will be assigned a program specialist.

 An initial meeting will be scheduled to introduce the program to the Iowa Family Support Credential process and the Iowa Family Support Standards.
 A Memorandum of Understanding will be signed by the program, IFSC Program Specialist, and IFSC Coordinator which formally starts the technical assistance process.
-The IFSC Program Specialist will help the program initially self-evaluate in relation to the family support standards using the Self-Evaluation and Quality Improvement Plan (SEQIP) within three months of the MOU meeting.
+The IFSC Program Specialist will help the program initially self-evaluate in relation to the family support standards using the Self-Evaluation and Quality Improvement Plan (SEQIP) within one month of the MOU meeting.
 The program, with the support of the IFSC Program Specialist, will then be responsible for developing and implementing a quality improvement plan to address any standards that are not met.
 They will also provide technical assistance to the program to assist in meeting the standards.
 Together, the IFSC Program Specialist and the program will identify any training needs the program may have.
-The IFSC Program Specialist's role will vary in intensity; however, the goal will be two virtual TA check in meetings per year to review progress made on the quality improvement plan and technical assistance needs the program has.
+The IFSC Program Specialist's role will vary in intensity; however, the goal will be two virtual TA check in meetings to review progress made on the quality improvement plan and technical assistance needs the program has.
 The program also will complete a Mock Peer Review approximately 1 month prior to the end of TA to ensure they are adequately prepared for the peer review.

 Third Step: The program has up to one year of signing the Memorandum of Understanding to request peer review.
 The program and the IFSC Program Specialist will inform the IFSC Coordinator that the program is ready for the peer review portion of credentialing.
-This is communicated via the Peer Review Application Form filled out by the program and send to the IFSC Program Specialist.
+This is communicated via the Peer Review Application Form filled out by the program and sent to the IFSC Program Specialist.
 The program will also submit their completed SEQIP and staffing grid with the Peer Review Application Form.
 The IFSC Program Specialist reviews all of this information.
 The IFSC Program Specialist will modify the SEQIP to the Self-Assessment and Supporting Materials (SAM).
 If the IFSC Program Specialist believes the program is ready for peer review they submit all of these documents and a letter of recommendation to the IFSC Coordinator.
-The lead peer reviewer will request the SAM and "Box" from the program.
+The lead peer reviewer will request the SAM and SharePoint link or flash drive from the program.

 The program is now ready for the peer review.
+The program will upload policies, procedures and practice to SharePoint or flash drive.
+The program will have all of the documents uploaded no later than three weeks prior to the beginning of the peer review.
 A letter will go to the program and peer reviewers who were assigned.

-Fourth Step: The peer review length varies from one to five days for a peer review to renew the IFSC, depending on the organization and program's circumstances.
+Fourth Step: The peer review length varies from one to two days for a peer review to renew their IFSC, depending on the organization and program's circumstances.
 The peer review consists of interviews, observations of home visits and / or groups, and document reviews.
 The peer review concludes with an oral exit report that outlines the strengths and opportunities for growth of the program and organization.